 7) Do you accept returns?
 No, we do no accept returns.
 Once you have ordered your item, it is not returnable or refundable.
 We are a small company and we assume you're an adult, responsible, human.

 And lest I forget, a few official things for those of you keeping score:

-PictureBox was founded in 2004.
-I've published over 70 titles now.
+PictureBox began in 2000.
+I published over 100 titles.
 Of the non-graphic novels I've published (can't take much credit for those comics!)
 I'm perhaps most proud of the two-volume book Gary Panter, which I compiled, edited and published, and Overspray: Riding High with the Kings of California Airbrush Art, by pal Norman Hathaway.
 I once won a Grammy for designing the packaging of Wilco's A Ghost is Born (I also published their book) and have written two books about comics history: Art Out of Time: Unknown Comics Visionaries 1900-1969, and Art in Time: Unknown Comic Book Adventures, 1940-1980, both published by Harry N. Abrams, and edited a couple other comics history titles for Fantagraphics.
 Let's see... me, me, me...
 I've curated exhibitions in NYC, Paris, L.A., Tokyo and Chicago; most recently The House The Jack Built, at Fumetto, Lucerne, Switzerland and Karl Wirsum: Drawings 1967–1970 at Derek Eller Gallery, New York.
-And finally, I co-edit Comics Comics, a web magazine the focus of which you can probably guess.
+And finally, I co-edited Comics Comics, a printed and web magazine the focus of which you can probably guess.
 That about does it.
 Thanks!